Veriqloud/ubqc_squidasm/README.md

 #### 2.9 benchmarking.py
 - Used to estimate the security of the protocol.
 See section 7 for further information.

+#### 2.10 test_circuits
+- Includes visualizations and detailed information about the test circuits the compiler was tested upon, as well as the statistical results

+#### 2.11 plots
+- Includes graphics displaying the success rate acquired through simulations

 ## 3. Running the simulation
 Functioning versions of SquidASM [4] and NetQASM [5] on the user's side are required to run the simulation.
 To run the simulation, head to the directory in which the files are deposited.
 Using the consol, python run_ubqc.py can be used to run the simulation given the current settings provided in run_ubqc.py.
 Possible arguments include: